BarryHoward/armchair-football/2019/Preseason Meeting Agenda.md

 ### 6. Confirming of Minor Offices

 * Scribe / Master of Whispers -- Barry Howard
-* Treasurer / Master of Coin --- Jeffrey Arendondo
+* Treasurer / Master of Coin --- Jeffrey Arredondo

 ### 7. Commissioner and Co-Commissioner Elections